Why Love Is Stronger Than Fear

 Growing up I was petrified of public speaking.
-So much so that I faked being ill for an entire term at school because I was so scared of having to read out loud in England class.
+So much so that I faked being ill for an entire term at school because I was so scared of having to read out loud in English class.
 Little did I know at the time that life has a wonderful sense of humour and would have me grow up to not only write books but also speak on stages around the world in-front of thousands of people.

 For me to be able to do the work I do now, despite a conditioned fear of the written word and public presentations, I’ve had to make my purpose to serve others more important than my personal fears.